Exact thresholds for Ising-Gibbs samplers on general graphs

-Another serious technical challenge of the paper was determining the correct mixing time for the Gibbs sampler on Erd\H{o}s-R\'enyi random graphs.
-The necessary estimate is to bound the mixing time on the local neighbourhoods of the graph which are Galton-Watson branching processes with Poisson offspring distribution.
+Another serious technical challenge of the paper was determining the correct mixing time for the Gibbs sampler on Erd\H{o}s--R\'enyi random graphs.
+The necessary estimate is to bound the mixing time on the local neighborhoods of the graph which are Galton--Watson branching processes with Poisson offspring distribution.
 This is done via an involved distributional recursive analysis of the cutwidth of these branching process trees.

-In the following subsections we state our results, then recall the definition of the Ising model, Gibbs Sampling and Erd\H{o}s-R\'enyi random graphs followed by a statement of a general theorem from which both of our main results follow.
-We then sketch the main steps of the proof followed by detailed proofs.
+In the following subsections, we state our results, and then we recall the definition of the Ising model, Gibbs sampling and Erd\H{o}s--R\' enyi random graphs.
+This is followed by a statement of a general theorem, from which both of our main results follow.
+We then sketch the main steps of the proof, which are followed by detailed proofs.
 We then show how our spectral gap bounds on finite graphs can be extended to infinite graphs.
 Finally we conclude with open problems involving other systems.

-\subsection{Our Results}
+\subsection{Our results}

 In our main result we establish the following tight criteria for rapid mixing of Gibbs sampling for general graphs in terms of the maximal degree.